snototter/viren2d/docs/source/apidoc/apidoc-basic-types.rst

       :alt: Color names
       :align: center

-      Predefined colors you can easily initialize by their names.
+      Overview of the predefined colors that can be initialized by their name.

 Vector 2D